Stunt Driving Tickets

 Charged with Stunt Driving – Now What?

-Being charged with Stunt Driving is a serious situation, and drivers should consider getting legal advice and representation for your court appearance.
+Being charged with Stunt Driving is a serious situation, drivers should consider getting legal advice from OTT Legal and representation for your court appearance.

-Although you maybe able to represent yourself in court, if anything goes wrong you could have a serious problem or end up in jail.
+Although you maybe able to appear in traffic court yourself, if anything goes wrong or you make a mistake, you could:

 Some jurisdictions, especially Durham Region courts, have sent drivers to jail for high speed stunt driving charges, and fines of over $5,000 are not uncommon.